PySpice-org/PySpice/README.rst

  * actually PySpice only supports |Ngspice|_
  * an oriented-object API to describe circuit in a way similar to SPICE
  * a library and model manager that index recursively a directory
- * an incomplete SPICE parser (mainly used for the library and model indexer)
+ * an (experimental) SPICE netlist parser.  |Kicad|_ can be used as schematic editor to simplify the netlist writing.
  * a circuit can be simulated using a subprocess (aka server mode) or using the NgSpice shared library, NgSpice vectors are converted to Numpy array
- * the NgSpice shared library permits to interact with the simulator and provides Python callback for external voltage and current source
+ * the NgSpice shared library permits to plug voltage/current sources from Python to NgSpice and vice versa.
  * some data analysis add-ons

 Since PySpice is born with a learning goal, many examples are provided with the sources.
 These examples could serve as learning materials.
 A tool to generate an HTML and PDF documentation is included in the *tools* directory.
 This tool could be extended to generate IPython Notebook as well.

+..
+    * an incomplete SPICE parser (mainly used for the library and model indexer)

+    * a circuit can be simulated using a subprocess (aka server mode) or using the NgSpice shared library, NgSpice vectors are converted to Numpy array the NgSpice shared library permits to interact with the simulator and provides Python callback for external voltage and current source

+    * implement a SPICE to Python converted using the parser.
+It could be used for the following
+      workflow: quick circuit sketching using  > SPICE netlist > spice2python > PySpice which
+      could help for complex circuit.

 .. end